lmanul/424/by_laws/index.md

 obtained by the Board of Managers shall not be affected or diminished by reason of any such additional insurance carried by any.
 Unit Owner.
-Such policies shall be so endorsed as to state -:hat they will in no way conflict with any insurance carried by tre Board of Managers.
+Such policies shall be so endorsed as to state -:hat they will in no way conflict with any insurance carried by the Board of Managers.

 ### Section 3.
 Repair or Reconstruction After Fire or Other Casualty.